 - understand the paradoxes inherent in work in this area, as well as the risks of doing harm and ways to minimize them.

 Students in the minor are required to take five courses, including CAST 150b, Introduction to Creativity, the Arts, and Social Transformation, which should be taken as early in their studies as possible.
-They must also complete four additional courses from a list of electives, including at least one each from the Division of the Humanities, the Division of the Social Sciences, and the School of Creative Arts.
-In addition, completion of the minor requires a successful capstone experience, which could take the form of a fifth course or a co-curricular project approved by the co-chairs of the minor.
+They must also complete four additional courses from a list of electives (at least one of these four electives must be a course designated as a “core elective” in the minor), including at least one each from the Division of the Humanities, the Division of the Social Sciences, and the School of Creative Arts.
+In addition, completion of the minor requires a two-credit capstone practicum, either CAST 181b, “Ethics of Community Engagement Capstone Practicum,” offered every fall, or CAST 189a, “Capstone Project Design Practicum,” offered every spring semester.
+The capstone practicum is normally taken after completing all five required four-credit courses for the minor, or in the same semester that the students will complete those requirements.
 Details can be found in the University Bulletin.

 Whether CAST graduates choose to engage as witnesses, participants, artists, facilitators, administrators, educators or policymakers, they will be aware of the multiple modes of understanding and engagement required for ethical and effective work at the nexus of arts, culture, social justice and peace.